iVishalr/cifar10-pytorch/README.md

 ## Training

 CIFAR-10 dataset is a hard dataset.
 After training for a long time, the model could achieve an Top-1 accuracy of 82% and a Top-3 accuracy of % and a Top-5 accuracy of 98% on the test data.
 Training for longer time will improve the Top-1 and Top-3 scores.
-Two models are available.
+Two models are available in the [models folder](https://github.com/iVishalr/cifar10-pytorch/tree/main/models).

 Total Training Time took about 4hrs on RTX 3080 10GB GPU.
 This includes model inference after every epoch as well as model checkpointing when we achieve a lower test loss than the previous best.